Daytona International Speedway: Construction

 NASCAR founder William France Sr. began planning for the track in 1953 as a way to promote the series, which at the time was racing on the Daytona Beach Road Course.
 France met with Daytona Beach engineer Charles Moneypenny to discuss his plans for the speedway.
 He wanted the track to have the highest banking possible to allow the cars to reach high speeds and to give fans a better view of the cars on track.
 Moneypenny traveled to Detroit, Michigan to visit the Ford Proving Grounds which had a high-speed test track with banked corners.
 Ford shared their engineering design of the track with Moneypenny, providing the needed details of how to transition the pavement from a flat straightaway to a banked corner.
 France took the plans to the Daytona Beach city commission, who supported his idea and formed the Daytona Beach Speedway Authority.

 The city commission agreed to lease the 447 acre parcel of land adjacent to Daytona Beach Municipal Airport to France's corporation for $10,000 a year over a 50-year period.
 France then began working on building funding for the project and found support from a Texas oil millionaire, Clint Murchison, Sr. Murchison lent France $600,000 along with the construction equipment necessary to build the track.
 France also secured funding from Pepsi-Cola, General Motors designer Harley Earl, a second mortgage on his home and selling 300,000 stock shares to local residents.
 Ground broke on construction of the 2.500 mi speedway on November 25, 1957.

+France obtained the funding from Pepsi-Cola after first contacting the Coca-Cola company for funds.
+Coca-Cola refused, saying that construction would never be complete in time for France's desired date for the first race at the speedway.
+Pepsi-Cola gave him the funds immediately, and as a result, France refused to serve Coca-Cola as a concession at Daytona and all other NASCAR tracks he owned until Coca-Cola was named the "Official Soft Drink of NASCAR" in 1998.